-In this article, Definition, Types, Function, Formation & Use of Bark and Lenticel will be discussed explicitly.
+In this article, the Definition, Types, Function, Formation & Use of Bark and Lenticel will be discussed explicitly.

 The term bark is commonly applied to all the tissue outside the vascular cambium of the stem, in either primary and secondary state of growth.
 In this way bark includes primary and secondary phloem, cortex, periderm in stem with secondary tissues.

 This term is also used to denote the tissue that is accumulated on the surface of stem as a result of the activity of cork-cambium.
 As the periderm develops, the bark becomes separated by a non-living layer of cork cells from the living tissues.
 The tissue layer thus separated become dead.
 The term bark in restricted sense is applied to these dead tissue together with the cork layer.
 In wider sense the term is applied to denote the tissues outside the vascular cambium.
 However, the term bark is loose and non-technical.